eecs280staff/tutorials/docs/debugging_guide.md

 It's often necessary to take a look at the _calling context_ for your current function, for example to understand why a function was originally called in the first place, or why the inputs passed in to it may be invalid.

 **Example, Euchre Project**
-Consider this crash within the `Card::is_right_bower()` function:
+Consider this crash within the `Card::is_right_bower()` function.

 <img src="images/debug_call_stack_2.png" width="700px" />

 Evidently, something is very wrong with the current `Card` object.
-The debugger is not even able to access its `rank` or `suit` member variables to show us their values:
+The debugger is not even able to access its `rank` or `suit` member variables to show us their values.

 <img src="images/debug_call_stack_3.png" width="400px" />